Adjoint action of automorphism groups on radical endomorphisms, generic equivalence and Dynkin quivers: Type

-The construction of a rigid $k\Delta$-projective module $X(d)$ with $\Delta$-dimension vector $d$ is done by induction on the number of interior admissible vertices in $\Delta$.
-Clearly, if there are no interior admissible vertices, then $\Delta$ has linear orientation, and we are done.
+The construction of a rigid $A$-projective module $X(d)$ with $\Delta$-dimension vector $d$ is done by induction on the number of interior admissible vertices in $Q$.
+Clearly, if there are no interior admissible vertices, then $Q$ is linearly oriented, and we are done.